devopsguytm/openliberty-tekton/README.md

-# OpenShift on IBM Cloud with Tekton and Jenkins
+# OpenShift and K8S on IBM Cloud with Tekton and Jenkins

 ![IBM](./images/os-logo.jpg?raw=true "IBM")